 16. St Botolph Aldgate.

 St Botolph Aldgate.
-St Botolph was a Saxon saint who built a large monastery near to modern-day Boston (a corruption of Botolph’s town) in Lincolnshire in 654.
-He was the English patron saint of travellers and has three surviving churches in the City dedicated to him.
-They are all situated next to old city gates, presumably so that those about to set off could dedicate some prayers to him in those days when travelling was more dangerous than it is now.
+St Botolph was a Saxon saint who built a large monastery near modern-day Boston (a corruption of Botolph’s town) in Lincolnshire in 654.
+He was the English patron saint of travellers and had three surviving churches in the City dedicated to him.
+They are all situated next to old city gates, presumably so that those about to set off could save some prayers to him in those days when travelling was more dangerous than it is now.

-Daniel Defoe was married here in 1683, and when writing about the Great Plague describes how a plague pit in the churchyard was filled with over 5000 victims.
+Daniel Defoe was married here in 1683.
+The Great Plague describes how a plague pit in the churchyard was filled with over 5000 victims.

 Aldgate High Street EC3